CashScript/cashscript/website/docs/language/types.md

 ```

 ## Bytes types with semantic meaning
 Some byte sequences hold specific meanings inside Bitcoin Cash contracts.
-These have been granted their own types separate from the regular `bytes` type.
+These have been granted their own types, separate from the regular `bytes` type.

 ### Public Key
 `pubkey`: Byte sequence representing a public key.
 Generally 33 bytes long.